TuZZiX/simple_mobile_robot/README.md

 Tested on ROS Indigo and ROS Kinetic.

-Built as a task for an interview.
-But I personally want to some more cool stuff and see how far this small robot can go.

 ## Dependencies

 Packages that are not shipped with ros-desktop-full installation are listed here (based on Ubuntu 14.04 or 16.04):